VuongNM/vuongnm.github.io/short.md

 ### Dataset drift detection is a silly idea
-The whole point of model based machine learning, or modelling as a method of understanding the world, is that such model can behave as expected on unseen data.
-In canonical literature, it's the concept of model generalization that one should be thinking about.
+The whole point of model based machine learning, or modelling as a method of understanding the world, is that your model can generalize.
+From practical point of view, generalized model can perform well on unseen (even drifted) data.
+From understanding point of view, genralized model encapsulate what man think how the world works.
 Focus on making your model genenalizing well.